Financial priorities. Losing weight. Exercising more. Reducing Stress.

 Also, look for additional ways to save for retirement.
-For example, if you max out annual 401(k) contributions or your employer doesn’t offer matching contributions, you could set aside money in a tax-deferred individual retirement account (IRA) or after-tax contributions to a Roth IRA.
+For example, if you max out annual 401(k) contributions or your employer doesn’t offer matching contributions, you could set aside money in an after-tax contributions to a Roth individual retirement account (IRA) or a tax-deferred Traditional IRA.

 Learn Something New About Personal Finance

 Few people take a personal finance course in school, even though personal finance education can be helpful throughout your life.
 Now is as good a time as ever to fill that knowledge gap.

 You don’t need to learn everything.
 Choose a subject or two that are especially interesting or important to you right now, and set aside time to educate yourself.
 For example, you might want to learn about: